telatin/gan/README.md

 Installing the package provides a small suite of CLI helpers:

 - `gan-genus`: generate JSON/HTML/LaTeX outputs from two or three curated root tables.
+- `gan-validate`: validate the input Excel files for correct format and content.
 - `gan-init`: scaffold Excel templates (optionally populated with example rows) for use with `gan-genus`.
+- `gan-aidraft`: generate draft etymologies using OpenRouter-hosted LLMs starting from a text file used as context (e.g. a draft of a paper describing the biome where the new taxa were isolated).
 - `xls2tsv`: convert each worksheet of a workbook into a separate TSV file.
+- `tsv2xls`: convert TSV files back into Excel format.
 Each command offers `--help` for additional options and usage examples.

 ## Genera generator